dyegosutil/aws-s3-presigned-post/README.md

 ## Notes
 - The library uses `DefaultCredentialsProvider` to obtain the aws credentials.
-  Check [this](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) page to verify how to provide the AWS credentials
+  Check [this](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) page to check how to provide it
 - If an `ASIA` aws access key is found, the library will return a new param `x-amz-security-token`.
 Independently if it is being added with the method `withSessionToken` or not.
-- To allow the user to upload any key name use ```withAnyKey()``` and submit in the http call for the `key` param the value `${filename}`.
+- To allow the user to upload any key name, use ```withAnyKey()``` and submit in the http call for the `key` param the value `${filename}`.
 Note that `${filename}` variable is not compatible for `with(param)` conditions.
   Only for `with(param)StartingWith` and `withAny(param)`.
 - When ```content-length-range``` is used, it is not necessary to specify this condition while using the pre signed post,